 - Professional IPS (P-IPS) for true color depth

 Is IPS suited to my needs?

 To decide if an IPS monitor is the best choice for your needs, first understand the TFT LCD vision technology.
-LCD TFT stands for “Liquid Crystal Display” and “Thin Film Transistor” (thin film transistor).
+LCD TFT stands for “Liquid Crystal Display” and “Thin Film Transistor” (thin-film transistor).
 The LCD screen is composed of polarizing material and liquid crystals.
-TFT LCDs, also known as “a active matrix “, were born as a variant of LCDs.
+TFT LCDs, also known as “an active-matrix “, were born as a variant of LCDs.
 TFT LCDs improve the color, contrast and response times of passive matrix LCDs.

 The two most common types of LCD TFTs are the IPS LCD TFT and TN LCD TFT screens.
 TNs usually have a faster response time, which guarantees better entertainment experiences for those who watch sports or play video games, but IPS was born to solve TN screen problems, such as reduced viewing angle and the low quality of color reproduction.
 If you use your laptop or smartphone for creative activities, watching movies and videos, video chatting or uploading photo albums, you should choose an IPS, which gives you the best viewing angle and maximum color accuracy.

 What are the qualities of IPS compared to TFT?

 IPS (In-Plane Switching) is one of the most common types of TFT LCD screens.
 The TFT LCD screen improves the image quality of a normal LCD screen thanks to thin-film transistor technology.
 The IPS LCD screen, a variant of the TFT LCD (active matrix) improves the screen technology ensuring better color reproduction and a wider and more precise viewing angle.
 TFT LCD IPS technology is widely used for desktop and laptop computers, tablets and smartphones with high performance.